Homeless Education ProgramPurpose

 - Promote parent participation in school related activities.

-Currently the LAUSD Homeless Education Program is staffed by a coordinator, eighteen PSA Counselors, eight PSA Aides, and a Senior Parent Community Facilitator, and a Senior Office Technician.
+Currently the LAUSD Homeless Education Program is staffed by a Coordinator, Lead PSA Counselor, eighteen PSA Counselors, six PSA Aides, Senior Parent Community Facilitator, and a Senior Office Technician.
 The program works to serve the identified students and families that are experiencing homelessness within our district boundaries.
 In the 2017-2018 school year, 15,665 students experiencing homelessness were identified and served.